 Address: 14483 ON-35, Minden Hills, Ontario

 Another of Ontario's superb wilderness lodges, Tomahawk Resort in Sioux Narrows has been a popular fishing destination in Ontario for more than 70 years.
-Located on the fishing paradise of Lake of the Woods - famous for its excellent fishing thanks to an abundance of pike, walleye, bass, and lake trout - Tomahawk Resort offers a variety of all-inclusive packages, along with options for those bringing their own gear and boats.
+Located on the fishing paradise of Lake of the Woods, which is famous for its excellent fishing thanks to an abundance of pike, walleye, bass, and lake trout, Tomahawk Resort offers a variety of all-inclusive packages, along with options for those bringing their own gear and boats.

 The resort's unique accommodations include a number of "floating cottages."
 These houseboats come complete with bathrooms, full kitchens, and comfortable beds, and can sleep up to six guests.
 Best of all, you can untie your lake home and sail away to the next great fishing spot.
 Larger groups of landlubbers should consider one of the resort's premium cottages.